bioglaze/aether3d/README.md

   - Open the project in Engine\VisualStudio_* in VS2017 and build it.
 For MinGW you can use Engine/Makefile_OpenGL or Makefile_Vulkan.
   - Build and run Samples\01_OpenWindow.
-  - Vulkan users: built-in shader sources are located in Engine\assets.
-If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd.
+  - Vulkan users: built-in shader sources are located in aether3d_build/Samples that comes with sample asset archive.
+If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd in Engine/assets.
   - FBX converter tries to find FBX SDK 2018.1.1 in its default install location (English language localization)

 ### OpenVR